 The pub, originally a coaching in, pre-dates 1666 - when it was detailed in local records - and is probably the second oldest surviving Inn, in Beverley, next to that of The Sun Inn, which is opposite Beverley Minster.
 However, The White Horse Inn / Nellies, unlike other local holsteries, maintains most of its original features, including gas lights and chandeliers, small individual rooms, rickety stone and wooden floors, and open fires.
 The 'tobacco stained' walls, are actually painted that colour - as the premises, not unlike others, are constantly, and sympathetically, redecorated.

-The overall purpose of this website, now in it's 19th year, is to provide information which may prove of interest regarding the history and current circumstances relating to the venue.
-Meanwhile - don't miss Nellie's Candle-lit Quiz Night - Every Tuesday - 9pm - until approximately 10.30pm - all in aid of Yorkshire Air Ambulance.
+The overall purpose of this website (built in 1999) is to provide information which may prove of interest regarding the history and current circumstances relating to the venue.
+Meanwhile - don't miss Nellie's Candle-lit Quiz Night - Every Tuesday - 8.30pm - until approximately 10.30pm - all in aid of Yorkshire Air Ambulance.

 This website is not associated with the pub's owners, management or staff. however we hope the contents supports the venue in every way possible.